Board of Directors and Advisory Committee

 About Our Board of Directors & Advisory Committee

-Our Board of Directors and Advisory Committee are professionals from various fields including midwifery, public health, social services, education, medical anthropology, public administration, non-profit management, medical law, etc, who are willing to dedicate time, talent to ensure that our mission is realized.
-We also have consumers of midwifery or doula care on our advisory committee.
-If you believe in our vision and mission and are interested in joining our Board of Directors or Advisory Committee, please Contact Us.
+Our Board of Directors and Advisory Committee are professionals from various fields including midwifery, medicine, public health, social services, education, medical anthropology, public administration, non-profit management, medical law, etc, who are willing to dedicate time, talent to ensure that our mission is realized.
+We also have consumers of midwifery and/or doula care on our board and advisory committee.
+We are a working board, actively involved in fundraising and fiscal oversight of the organization.

-1. Experience, education and/or training as a Midwife, Physician, Mental Health Practitioner (Psychologist, Social Worker or Therapist specializing in perinatal psychology), Registered Nurse, public health professional, childbirth educator, doula or lactation consultant, educator or counselor, or student pursuing career in Obstetrics, Pediatrics, Family Practice Medicine, Psychology, Anthropology, Midwifery, Public Health, Nursing, Labor and/or Lactation Support, and related disciplines.
+1. Experience, education and/or training as a Doula, Midwife, Nurse, Physician, Mental Health Practitioner (Psychologist, Social Worker or Therapist specializing in perinatal psychology), community health promoter, public health professional, childbirth educator, lactation consultant/counselor/educator or student pursuing career in Obstetrics, Pediatrics, Family Practice Medicine, Psychology, Anthropology, Midwifery, Public Health, Nursing, Labor and/or Lactation Support, and related disciplines.
 We also accept applications from parents who have received midwifery care or doula support when having their babies.

-2. Personal experience as a recipient of midwifery and/or doula care and/or philosophical belief in the 4 principles outlined by the Coalition for Improving Maternity Services: autonomy, responsibility, empowerment and do no harm.
+2. Personal experience as a recipient of midwifery and/or doula care and/or philosophical belief in the 4 principles outlined by the Coalition for Improving Maternity Services.

 3. Knowledge or experience with issues related to health equity and ethnic perinatal health disparities, quality of life issues impacting perinatal health upon disadvantaged families;